ASchmidt1024/articles/angular/evaluation/angular-evaluation.md

 ## Ionic Framework

 [Ionic][14] is a very popular framework to build hybrid mobile apps.
-It comes with [Cordova][27], which is integrated with Angular and the Material library.
+It comes with [Cordova][27] and integrations for the latest JavaScript frameworks like Angular.
+Angular was tightly coupled with Ionic in the past.
 With Ionic you can easy build mobile application for iOS and Android with only one codebase.

 ## Angular Material